Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 * When the user finishes the quiz they can view their highscore.
 If they have completed the quiz more than once they would see a list of their highscores up to a maximum of 5.
 There were multiple bugs in the development of this process:

-    * When first deployed the system of creating the highscores board did not work on Chrome because the users score was being pushed into the array (highScores) on local storage as an integer and arrays one local storage only accepts strings.
+    * When first deployed the system of creating the highscores board did not work on Chrome because the users score was being pushed into the array (highScores) on local storage as an integer and arrays on local storage only accepts strings.
 As a result the score has to be pushed as a string through the change below where "score" is the score of the users current round:

             highScores.push(score);